2001-Sun Apr 22 14:23:14 EDT 2018

 trim their nails.
 If you’ve unsuccessfully attempted to trim your dog’s claws in the past, start with a new pair of clippers that’s distinctly different from any clippers you’ve used before.
 It seems like such an insignificant change, but making this simple swap might help your dog mentally “start over” with the

-dog with treats as soon as you bring out the clippers and don’t hesitate to do this a few times before you even try cutting any nails.
+Reward your dog with treats as soon as you bring out the clippers and don’t hesitate to do this a few times before you even try cutting any nails.
 You can even use other items, like the eraser end of a pencil, to touch your dog’s nails before you start with the clippers.
 Once you’ve made it past that step without any fear, squeeze the clippers in your hand so your dog can get used to the sound they make, then progress to squeezing the clippers right next to the claws without actually trimming the nails.
 Finally, once your dog is comfortable with all the previous steps, start to

 clip her nails in short sessions and offer plenty of praise.
 Trim just one or two nails per session and gradually add more nails as your dog becomes more comfortable.
 It may seem like we’re suggesting a lot of steps, but slow and steady wins the race!